by2566-hash/CPG-Decision-Engine-MVP-v3/README.md

 Why is the Bandit actively suppressed (`u_ucb = 0.0`) in Phase 1?
 The regret bound of an untrained contextual bandit is catastrophic when each "pull" represents spending real marketing budget.
 We enforce a passive shadow-logging phase until explicit statistical significance is achieved over the state distribution.
 Phase 1 logs priors, Phase 2 generates Proxy Rewards across the ecosystem, and Phase 3 dynamically activates the $\alpha$ multiplier only once empirical variance fits safely within risk budget limits.

+### 5. Known Limitations and Open Problems

+- **Non-stationarity**: Merchant behavior distribution shifts over promotion seasons.
+The current WSM does not implement distribution shift detection.
+  A CUSUM-based drift detector on the MSM state transition matrix is planned for Phase 3.

+- **Reward sparsity**: In Phase 1, most WSM records have was_executed=False (shadow mode).
+The bandit will train exclusively on approved actions, introducing survivorship bias.
+Debiasing via logged bandit approaches (Strehl et al. 2010) is a Phase 3 open problem.

+- **Linear assumption boundary**: CrossModuleCorrelator handles explicit cross-dimension interactions, but implicit non-linear merchant behavior (e.g., seasonality × margin sensitivity) is not captured in the current feature space.

 ## Phase Roadmap

 ### Phase 1 — Active Now